Financial Management for Call Center Professionals

 With today's increasing focus on corporate earnings and internal costs, support center managers are required to balance customer satisfaction with cash flow, profitability and other financial goals.
 To survive and excel in this ever changing and sometimes constrained environment, call center and help desk managers must know how finance and accounting practices work and how they can reflect and guide real and perceived performance.

-After attending this course, participants will be able to compute purchase, project, and improvement initiative return on investments, and will have the tactical skills needed to report the financial status of their ongoing operations and special projects.
+After attending this course, participants will be able to compute ROI for call center purchases, projects, and improvements.
+They will also learn to report the financial status of operations and special projects.

 • Understand basic accounting.